New Patients (479) 323-3011

 Dr. Adams uses digital imagining technology to create and place highly precise dental crowns.
 The modern dental crown is color-matched and shaped to accurately resemble your real tooth, and support a comfortable bite.

-A dental crown will be designed to meet your personal goals and address your dental concerns.
+Your dental crown will be designed to meet your personal goals and address your dental concerns.
 Treatment will vary depending on your specific needs.
-Dr. Adams will talk each patient through their procedure so that they understand all phases of treatment.
+During your evaluation, Dr. Adams will discuss what you should expect from the dental process so that you understand all phases of treatment.
+A typically dental crown treatment will require a couple visits to our dental office in Rogers, AR.

 Finally, we will schedule a final placement appointment once the new crown is ready for permanent placement.
 During your final visit, we will place and secure the dental crown that was made specifically for your smile.
 Once in place, it will be adjusted for comfort and permanently secured.
 We will test your bite to make sure it’s normal and feels natural to you.